-D. Audit Submission Compliance Review for Prospective Primary EDE Entities package.
-93 CMS will review the audit package with subject matter experts and generate compliance findings for the Entity to resolve.
+D. Audit Submission Compliance Review for Prospective Primary EDE Entities

+After determining that all audits submitted by the prospective primary EDE Entity (e.g., the business requirements audit and privacy and security audit for a prospective primary EDE Entity) are complete, CMS will conduct a thorough compliance review of the entire audit package.
+96 CMS will review the audit package with subject matter experts and generate compliance findings for the Entity to resolve.
 On both the privacy and security audit and the business requirements audit, the Entity should expect to receive multiple rounds of feedback from CMS.
 This process may take several months or more (e.g., potentially a year or more) to resolve all critical risks that the Entity must address prior to advancing in the audit queue.
 In order to progress through the audit queue, an Entity must thoroughly address the issues identified by CMS and provide sufficient documentation of the resolution of the risk(s).
 When CMS confirms that a prospective EDE Entity has resolved the critical risks identified during the compliance review of the business requirements audit package and any feedback from the CMS TA team, the EDE Entity will progress to the mini audit phase of the review process.
 During this next phase, CMS will conduct a mini audit of the Entity's application in its test environment prior to providing final approval of the Entity's EDE environment.
 The prospective EDE Entity must ensure that the testing credentials for the mini audit are valid and that all APIs and components of its EDE implementation in its testing environment are accessible for the duration of the mini audit.
 The mini audit is not intended to replicate an Auditor's review of a prospective EDE Entity's EDE environment; the mini audit focuses on reviewing a subset of eligibility scenarios for compliance.
-94 The prospective EDE Entity must not make changes to its EDE environment after submitting its audit package, unless in response to a CMS request or feedback or in accordance with the EDE Entity-initiated CR protocol in Section XI.A, EDE Entityinitiated Change Requests.
+97 The prospective EDE Entity must not make changes to its EDE environment after submitting its audit package, unless in response to a CMS request or feedback or in accordance with the EDE Entity-initiated CR protocol in Section XI.A, EDE Entityinitiated Change Requests.